 Changing trains for Disneyland Resort Paris

 Disneyland Resort Paris has an excellent train connection.
 From the Netherlands, you take the Thalys to Paris Gare du Nord.
-From Paris Nord, you take the RER B (Réseau Express Régional) in the direction of Robinson to Chatelet-Les Halles.
+From Paris Nord, you take the RER B (2 of 4) (Réseau Express Régional) in the direction of Robinson to Chatelet-Les Halles.
 This takes about 4 minutes.
 From Chatelet-Les Halles, you take the RER A in the direction of Marne-La-Vallée Chessy.
 This is the last station on the line.
-Your travel by RER A takes 41 minutes.
-When you get off the train you'll find yourself just outside the main entrance of Disneyland Resort Paris.
+Your travel by RER A4 takes 41 minutes.
+When you get off the train you will find yourself just outside the main entrance of Disneyland Resort Paris.
+Enjoy!

 Changing trains in Lille